 2️⃣ While creating your survey from scratch, pick Mobile app as your distribution channel:

-Designing your survey
+Designing your mobile survey theme and settings

-Setting up the survey targeting
+Setting up survey targeting

 In the Settings tab of your survey, you can choose the conditions that need to be matched to display a survey.